Real-life fairy tale makes Mumbai vada pav vendor Rs 7 cr richer

-After learning that his grandfather had left behind 2 plots in Kalyan, Prem Gurudasani filed a series of RTI applications only to discover that his ancestral property had been usurped by the land mafia; following an FIR, one person has been arrested and the police are on the hunt for the kingpin
+After learning of his grandfather's plots in Kalyan, Prem Gurudasani filed a series of RTI applications only to find his ancestral property usurped by land mafia; cops nab one following an FIR, hunt for kingpin

 His wife left him with his two kids in tow three years ago, because his meagre earnings of Rs 150 a day were far from sufficient to support the family.
 Now, Ulhasnagar resident Prem Tejumal Gurudasani (42) is reasonably confident that she will come back.
 For, if all goes well, the vada pav vendor is going to have a net worth of over Rs 7 crore in just a few months.